 As with any amusement park, do not forget your sunscreen.
 There are several benches if you need a break from walking, but there aren't a lot of shaded or indoor areas.
 The park was very stroller friendly, and we had no problem navigating it with our massive double stroller.
 The park offers an indoor nursing room for breastfeeding and pumping moms, but I opted to walk and feed, so my toddler could ride uninterrupted by his little brother.

-Keep your eye out for a new ride that is opening in 2017 called Merlin's Mayhem.
+Keep your eye out for a newer ride called Merlin's Mayhem.
 This suspended coaster goes about 60 feet up in the air at its tallest point.
 This is also an interactive ride featuring audio clues on a quest to find Mayhem the dragon within the park.
 We're hoping to return when this ride opens (and our son meets the 39-inch height requirement), because it looks pretty cool.

 Even smaller kids can ride most of the rides here.
 At just 36-inches, my son could even ride the log flume.